lk101101/Names/README.md

 5. prints information about a given name from BabyNames.com (choice 'm')

 Currently, the only options for gender are male (m) and female (f) so retrieving data for gender neutral names would require two searches.

-Example:\
+For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

-*Choosing r to return a random word*
+## Choice r: return a random word
-"Specify a gender (m/f), number of names to generate or leave blank:"\
+"Specify a gender (m/f), number of names to generate or leave blank"\
-Input: f
+Input: f\
-Output: 2010: F Emma\
+Output: 2010: F Emma

-*Choosing p to return the popularity ranking of a name* "Enter as name gender (m/f) year"\
+## Choice p: return the popularity ranking of a name
+"Enter as name gender (m/f) year"\
 Input: emma f 2010\
 Output: The girls' name Emma was used 15581 times in 2020 and 17351 times in 2010

 <img width="1149" alt="example_graph" src="https://user-images.githubusercontent.com/55768135/123728282-027b6280-d861-11eb-8a3b-0a50c28ecad2.png">

-*Choosing m to return information about a name*
+## Choice m: return information about a name
 "Enter a name to return its origin and meaning"\
-Input: emma
+Input: emma\
 Output: info scraped from BabyNames.com

-For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

 ## TO DO
-Planning to implement options to generate first and middle names.
+Planning to implement options to generate full names including last names.